That Hamilton Woman-1941

 Grade: A

-For fans of Greek director Yorgos Lanthimos, creator of such disturbing and bizarre films as 2009’s Dogtooth and 2015’s The Lobster, then The Killing of a Sacred Deer (2017) will be a treasure.
+For fans of Greek director Yorgos Lanthimos, who created such disturbing and bizarre films as 2009’s Dogtooth and 2015’s The Lobster, The Killing of a Sacred Deer (2017) will be a treasure.

-I relish the film and its unusual nature, offering a cinematic experience that is insightful, mesmerizing, extreme, and quite frankly, brilliant.
+I relish the film and its unusual nature.
+It offers a cinematic experience that is insightful, mesmerizing, extreme, and, quite frankly, brilliant.

-When Martin slowly insinuates himself into Steven’s family life, they begin to fall ill.
+They fall ill when Martin slowly insinuates himself into Steven’s family life.
 Martin threatens to kill the entire family unless Steven kills either his wife Anna (Nicole Kidman) or one of his two children- the victim can be of his choosing.

 The creepy premise is enormously intriguing as the conclusion cannot be foreseen.